-In PNG Canterbury has four projects; Ekuti Range, Wamum (application) and Ipi River on the mainland, and Bismarck on Manus Island.
+In PNG Canterbury has three project areas; Ekuti Range and Wamum on the mainland, and Bismarck on Manus Island.

 PNG is renowned for its abundant mineral wealth, including world-class copper and gold assets.
 Its unique geology largely results from its position on the interactive plate tectonic boundary between the cratonic Indo-Australian plate to the south and the oceanic Pacific Plate to the north.
 Since the Cretaceous, uplift and deformation has occurred because of collision between these plates.

-On mainland PNG, which hosts the Ekuti Range, Wamum and Ipi River projects, porphyry and epithermal style mineralisation occurs associated with two spatially and temporally distinct magmatic arcs.
+On mainland PNG, which hosts the Ekuti Range and Wamum projects, porphyry and epithermal style mineralisation occurs associated with two spatially and temporally distinct magmatic arcs.
 The early Maramuni arc (mid-Miocene age) was active in the northern part of mainland PNG and deposits such as Freida River and Yandera are associated with this arc.
 A much younger arc is associated with high level intrusions and extrusive volcanism in central and southern PNG, and the Ok Tedi, Porgera, Wafi-Golpu, Hidden Valley and Tolukuma deposits are associated with this arc.

 Canterbury’s PNG Assets:

 Strategic tenements are established in a well-endowed mineral province.
 Epithermal gold rich lodes have been identified along strike of the Hidden Valley gold mine’s Hamata lodes, overlying interpreted large scale, metal rich copper-gold porphyry systems.
 Initial drilling results at the Ekoato prospect support this interpretation.

-Historical drilling has encountered significant gold and copper mineralisation at the Wamum and Idzan Creek porphyry systems, located immediately northwest of the major Wafi-Golpu Project.
+Historical drilling has encountered significant gold and copper mineralisation at the Wamum Creek and Idzan Creek porphyry systems, located immediately northwest of the major Wafi-Golpu Project.
 Canterbury has determined Inferred Mineral Resources at Idzan Creek (137.3Mt at 0.53g/t Au & 0.24% Cu) and Wamum Creek (141.5Mt at 0.31% Cu & 0.18g/t Au).

 Bismarck Project (100%, Rio Tinto earning up to 80%) – EL2378 & EL2390

-Through a combination of geophysical surveys, geochemistry and geological interpretation, project manager Rio Tinto has identified potential large-scale buried porphyry copper-gold-molybdenum targets adjacent to or beneath extensive zones of advanced argillic altered lithocap.
+Through a combination of geophysical surveys, geochemistry and geological interpretation, project manager Rio Tinto has identified potential large-scale concealed porphyry copper-gold-molybdenum targets adjacent to or beneath extensive zones of advanced argillic altered lithocap.

 Ekuti Range Project

-The 100% owned Ekuti Range Project [EL2302 (Mt Leahy), EL2314 (Mt Evina) and EL2418 (Menyi)] in Morobe Province PNG is in a well-endowed metallogenic belt that hosts world class epithermal and porphyry style deposits, including the Hidden Valley gold mine (2017 Mineral Resources 8Moz gold) and the Wafi-Golpu project (2017 Mineral Resources 26Moz gold, 8.8Mt copper).
+The 100% owned Ekuti Range Project [EL2302 (Mt Leahy) and EL2314 (Mt Evina)] in Morobe Province PNG is in a well-endowed metallogenic belt that hosts world class epithermal and porphyry style deposits, including the Hidden Valley gold mine (150-200koz pa gold) and the Wafi-Golpu project (2020 Mineral Resources 27Moz gold, 9Mt copper).

 Surprisingly, since discovery of the Ekoato and Otibanda prospects by CRA in the late 1980s, relatively limited exploration has been conducted in the Ekuti Range area.